billabear/docs/docs/developer/events/customer.md

 sidebar_label: Customer
 sidebar_position: 1
 ---
-Here is the information relating to events relating to Customers
+Here is the information relating to events relating to Customers.

 ## Customer Created